When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 that would have been honest, transparent, and fair.

-But when captions simply state “Shackleton’s voice” or “recorded voice”, most viewers will understandably assume they are hearing genuine historical audio — especially when no clarification is given at that moment.
+But when captions simply state “Shackleton’s voice” or “recorded voice,” most viewers will understandably assume they are hearing genuine historical audio — especially when no clarification is given at that moment.

+Yes, the AI usage is mentioned in the credits.
 But by then, the emotional impression has already been made.

 Why This Matters to Me Personally

 I do not generate new speech.
+I do not recreate voices.
+I do not use AI.

 This Isn’t an Anti-AI Argument